Skip to Content

 They arrived just in time for the 27th annual horse parade, which I attended with my friend Viviana.
 We walked much of the parade route over three to four hours.

-I had my wallet and phone secured in my left front pocket and used my right front pocket for my point-and-shoot camera whenever I wasn't taking photos.
+I secured my wallet and phone in my left front pocket and used my right front pocket for my point-and-shoot camera whenever I wasn't taking photos.

 There are small hidden pockets in each of the side pockets; however, I didn't feel the need to use them.